tpt5cu/utilitySimGB/README.md

 *GridBallastTest/controller_example/*

-for specific examples of how to add controller to the water heaters using .glm files, and how to use the binary gridlabd.bin in MAC OS.
+for specific examples of how to add controller to the water heaters using .glm files, and how to use the pre-compiled binary gridlabd.bin in macOS.

-If the binary version is not working, you can always compile the gridlabd from the source by following the commands below.
+If the provided binary is not working, it is always possible to compile form source by following the commands below.

 ```{bash}
 cd ~